shrush2107/DataWithDannySQLChallenge/#1 Danny’s Diner/CASE_STUDY_1.md

     menu ON sales.product_id = menu.product_id
 GROUP BY customer_id;
 ````
+STEPS:
+- The query joins the sales table with the menu table on the product_id.
+- It groups the results by customer_id.
+- It calculates the total amount spent for each customer.
+- The CONCAT('$ ', SUM(price)) concatenates the dollar sign with the sum of prices for each customer.

 ### 2.How many days has each customer visited the restaurant?
 ````sql